 Sports Massage London

-This therapy is a more specific form of treatment than a spa massage or a deep tissue massage.
-A sports massage therapist has higher qualifications and has spent many years studying the anatomy and physiology of the body.
-The therapist is qualified to assess, treat and prescribe aftercare to treat specific areas of concern helping to resolve the problem and prevent it from reoccurring again.
+A professional sports massage therapist has higher qualifications and has spent many years studying the anatomy and physiology of the body.
+Our therapists are qualified to assess, treat and prescribe aftercare to treat specific areas of concern helping to resolve the problem and prevent it from reoccurring again.
 This is a more medical approach to massage, and not just for athletes as many believe.

-I’ve just had an operation or other treatment – is it still safe for me to have a session?
+I’ve just had an operation or other treatment – is it still safe for me to have a sports massage session?

 Absolutely!
 In fact, post-operative massages can really help the healing process – they can help improve lymphatic drainage to reduce the oedema (swelling) around the site of the operation.
 It can also help mobilise and repair scar tissue, and to reduce the visibility of scarring (although you should wait at least two weeks after your operation for this).
 It can also promote healing after muscle strains and ligament sprains.
 Do let your therapist know what you’ve had done so that they can make sure the treatment is safe for you, or if you’re worried then please give us a call or speak to your doctor before you book an appointment.